Windz-GameDev/Recommendation-Systems-Research/README.md

 ## Key Features

+1. **Scalable Architecture**: The recommendation system is designed to handle large-scale datasets and can efficiently process millions of movies and user interactions, ensuring a smooth and responsive user experience.

+2. **User Preference Input**: Users provide their movie preferences by rating a set of movies they love.
+This information is used to understand their tastes and serve as input for both the SVD algorithm and the LLMs.

-- **Traditional Recommendation Algorithms**: At the core of our system, we utilize proven recommendation algorithms like SVD to generate initial movie recommendations based on user ratings and preferences.
+3. **Traditional Recommendation Algorithms**: At the core of our system, we utilize proven recommendation algorithms like SVD to generate initial movie recommendations based on user ratings and preferences.

+4. **IMDb Integration**: Our system seamlessly integrates with the IMDb database to retrieve rich movie information, including descriptions, plots, and reviews.
+This additional context is used by the LLMs to generate more accurate similarity scores and provide comprehensive movie details to users.

-- **LLM-Enhanced Fuzzy Matching**: To improve the accuracy of movie identification, we employ LLMs to perform fuzzy matching of movie titles.
+5. **LLM-Enhanced Fuzzy Matching**: To improve the accuracy of movie identification, we employ LLMs to perform fuzzy matching of movie titles.
 This allows our system to handle variations in user input and find the closest matches even when exact titles are not provided.

-- **LLM-Powered Similarity Scoring**: We take the recommendation process a step further by using LLMs to generate similarity scores between user preferences and movie descriptions.
+6. **LLM-Powered Similarity Scoring**: We take the recommendation process a step further by using LLMs to generate similarity scores between user preferences and movie descriptions.
 This enables us to better match user interests with relevant movies, enhancing the personalization of recommendations.

-- **IMDb Integration**: Our system seamlessly integrates with the IMDb database to retrieve rich movie information, including descriptions, plots, and reviews.
-This additional context is used by the LLMs to generate more accurate similarity scores and provide comprehensive movie details to users.
-- **Personalized Recommendations**: By combining the strengths of traditional recommendation algorithms like SVD with the advanced capabilities of LLMs, our system generates highly personalized movie recommendations tailored to each user's unique tastes and preferences.
+7. **Personalized Recommendations**: By combining the strengths of traditional recommendation algorithms like SVD with the advanced capabilities of LLMs, our system generates highly personalized movie recommendations tailored to each user's unique tastes and preferences.
-- **Scalable Architecture**: The recommendation system is designed to handle large-scale datasets and can efficiently process millions of movies and user interactions, ensuring a smooth and responsive user experience.

 ## How It Works

 1. **Data Preparation**: The system begins by loading the MovieLens dataset, which contains user ratings, movie information, and links to IMDb.
 It establishes mappings between MovieLens movie IDs, IMDb IDs, and movie titles to facilitate seamless data integration.
+The user can choose between the 32M size dataset and the 100k size dataset, depending on their computational resources and desired dataset size.

+2. **User Preference Input**: Users provide their movie preferences by rating a set of movies they love.
+This information is used to understand their tastes and serve as input for both the SVD algorithm and the LLMs.

-2. **Traditional Recommendation Algorithm**: We employ the SVD algorithm to generate initial movie recommendations based on user ratings and preferences.
+3. **Traditional Recommendation Algorithm**: We employ the SVD algorithm to generate initial movie recommendations based on user ratings and preferences.
 SVD identifies latent factors that capture the underlying patterns in user-movie interactions, allowing for effective recommendation generation.

-3. **User Preference Input**: Users provide their movie preferences by rating a set of movies they love.
-This information is used to understand their tastes and serve as input for both the SVD algorithm and the LLMs.

-4. **Movie Description Retrieval**: For each movie in the dataset, the system retrieves the corresponding movie descriptions from the IMDb database using the Cinemagoer API.
+4. **Movie Description Retrieval**: For each movie in the N \* 10 recommendations generated by the SVD algorithm, the system retrieves the corresponding movie descriptions from the IMDb database using the Cinemagoer API.
 If an exact match is not found, LLMs are employed for fuzzy matching to find the closest match, ensuring comprehensive movie information is available.
 If a description can't be found, then the system will generate one with an LLM that comes close in quality to one that has been handwritten.

 5. **LLM-Enhanced Similarity Scoring**: The system uses LLMs to generate similarity scores between the user's preferences and each movie description.
 It constructs prompts for the LLM using few-shot examples to guide the model in generating accurate similarity scores.
 These scores are used to refine and personalize the recommendations generated by the SVD algorithm.